-Get a move on: Don’t wait till you can put it off no longer – do it with enough time to spare for those inevitable changes.
+Get a move on Don’t wait till you can put it off no longer – do it with enough time to spare for those inevitable changes.
 It’s also a good idea to get a second or third opinion before finalizing that draft.
 Seek professional help if necessary – there are plenty of resources out there on writing a business plan.

-Keep it sharp: Always remember, your business plan should not exceed 50 pages, unless you want to put those investors to sleep.
+Keep it Sharp: Always remember, your business plan should not exceed 50 pages unless you want to put those investors to sleep.
 It’s not necessary to dump in all the stuff in your head.
 Stick to the essentials, but say it without ambiguity.
 It’s not a bad idea to include a few colorful charts, tables, bullet points and pictures to break the monotony.
 Ensure that key business objectives are highlighted upfront.
-A plan is not complete unless it includes market estimates, growth projections and a financial projection.
+A plan is not complete unless it includes market estimates, growth projections, and a financial projection.

-Mind your audience: How you write a business plan will most definitely depend on who you’re talking to.
+Mind your Audience: How you write a business plan will most definitely depend on who you’re talking to.
 Corporate investors like venture capitalists look for a sound business model and a capable leadership team before they part with their money.
 On the other hand, if you’re trying to sell the idea to your team members or senior management, address “how to” issues and risk factors.

-Be realistic: Sometimes plans look good on paper, but are next to impossible to implement.
+Be Realistic: Sometimes plans look good on paper but are next to impossible to implement.
 Talk in realistic terms and keep your goals simple.
 Investors can be hawkish when it comes to appraising business strategy, so don’t overreach your business plan.

-Say why you’re the best: That’s the way world goes.
+Say why you’re the best: That’s the way the world goes.
 While writing a business plan, it’s very important to think competitively throughout.
 State how your business is different – present an objective evaluation of the strengths and weaknesses of close competitors.
 Highlight any innovations – for instance, are you planning to use a different marketing or distribution tool or employ breakthrough technology?

 Package it well: The worst thing you can do to a good business plan is to package it shabbily.
 If you didn’t win the spelling bee in high school, have someone proof-read your document.
 Break it into different sections, with clear titles.
 An executive summary is a must.
-At the same time, don’t overdo it with too many bells and whistles like cumbersome binding or meaningless illustrations.
-Finally, present it with confidence and conviction.

 So, what are you waiting for?
-Summon all your energy and start Writing your business plan.
+Summon all your energy and start writing your business plan.
 Soon the thoughts will flow and you’ll be surprised how easy it is!